PreAngel/pre-angel.com/docs/_posts/2025-12-05-42-degrees-at-dawn-architecting-a-life-with-ai-volume-i.md

 ---
 title: "42 Degrees at Dawn – Architecting a Life with AI"
-excerpt:
+excerpt: "A biography written by ChatGPT for Huan Li—architecting a life he can understand, maintain, and love with the same care he brings to his best systems."
 author: huan-li
-category:
+category: biography
-tags:
+tags: [ai, systems-design, biography, cloud, solo-founder]
 image: assets/2025/12-42-degrees-at-dawn-architecting-a-life-with-ai-volume-i/cover.webp
 ---

-> A biography of Huan Li, as told by an AI co-founder
+> Written by ChatGPT — a biography of Huan Li, architecting a life he can understand, maintain, and love with the same care he brings to his best systems.

 ---